 - Washington

-Each state has its own laws regarding phone call recordings.
+State laws vary for phone call recordings.
 Consult an attorney if you need guidance on laws for each state.
-In general, if you want to record calls with people located in more than one state, just play it safe and get the consent of everyone involved.
+In general, if you want to record calls with people located in more than one state, play it safe and get the consent of everyone involved.

 Depending on the state you’re in, one-party or two-party consent is needed.
 With one-party consent, only one party needs to consent to record the call.
 This means the person making the call can record as soon as they dial out.
 With two-party consent, both parties on the call must give consent.

-Are you making a call from Texas (one-party consent) and on a call with someone in Florida (two-party consent)?
-Generally speaking, laws favor the state where the call originated from.
-In this case, only one-party consent is needed because the call is coming from Texas.
+Are you making a call from Texas (one-party consent) to someone in Florida (two-party consent)?
+Generally speaking, laws favor the state where the call originated.
+In this case, only one-party consent may be needed because the call is coming from Texas.
 If the call originated in Florida, two-party consent would be needed.

 As we said earlier, it’s best to just get consent from all parties when recording phone calls.